 Our aim is to ensure that the voices of seafarers and all maritime professionals are represented in the development of policies that shape the future of our industry.

-Captain David Patraiko FNI leads our delegation as Head of Delegation, alongside Captain Chris O’Flaherty AFNI, our permanent representative and Captain Aly Elsayed AFNI, our Senior Technical Advisor who both attend nearly all IMO Committee, Sub-Committee, and working group sessions.
+Captain David Patraiko FNI heads our delegation as Accredited Representative, alongside Captain Chris O’Flaherty AFNI, our lead delegate, and Captain Aly Elsayed AFNI, our Senior Technical Manager, who both attend nearly all IMO Committee, Sub-Committee, and working group sessions.

 Our voice at the IMO is strengthened by expert volunteer delegates from within our membership, drawing on a deep well of hands-on expertise from professionals both at sea and ashore.